diegonavarroteam/ChatPTO/README.md

 6. Set up the database:

     - Ensure you have MySQL installed and running.
-    - Run the querys in the folder src to create tables and data:
+    - Run the querys in the folder src to create tables and data [here](https://github.com/diegonavarroteam/ChatPTO/tree/main/scripts)

 ## Usage